lazysod/strataphp-public/htdocs/modules/api/README.md

 - Always validate input parameters
 - Use proper error handling to avoid exposing sensitive information
 - Consider rate limiting for production deployments

+---

+*This module is part of the StrataPHP framework.
+For information about creating new API endpoints, module management, and development standards, see the main framework documentation.*